jsakeag/langchain-healthbot-new/backend/README.md

-# Custom LLM Chatbot with LangChain
+# Custom LLM Chatbot with LangChain AND Neo4j

+###DISCLAIMER
+- For any instances of ChromaDB in this project, we intend to replace with Neo4j and a knowledge graph as a more domain-specialized way to replace ChromaDB

 This project is a conversational chatbot built using OpenAI's language models, LangChain, ChromaDB for vector storage, and Flask for serving the chatbot as an API.
 It allows the user to embed documents into a vector database and retrieve relevant information during the chatbot conversation.